rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 * More efficient than regular for loop as it removes the necessity of an index variable to access each individual element of an iterable array/string/similar object.
 * Syntax: for <unitvar> of <iterable>
 * Instead, for of stores each individual element of the iterable in unitvar, so that unitvar itself can be logged to the console/worked with as necessary.

+## Classes ##
+* Syntax: class <classname> { // body }
+* Classes can be instantialized.
+* Performing a typeof(classname) will show that classes are really just a special kind of function which are not hoisted.
+* Class syntax does not introduce the object to JS, rather it is just a syntactical spin on existing prototype-based inheritance.